CodingCellist/idris2-dot-parse/README.md

     - [x] types of identifier
     - [x] edge operators ('--' and '->')
     - [ ] (the other terminals?...)
-  - [ ] "any amount of whitespace may be inserted between the terminals" (from the DOT language reference)
   - [x] identifiers
   - [x] assignment (_ID_ '=' _ID_)
   - [ ] handle string concatenation